ducs-office/ducs-office-automation-docs/source/docs/getting-started.md

 npm install
 ```

-To compile down the frontend assets like stylesheets (CSS) & javascript files use,
+To compile down the front end assets like style sheets (CSS) and JavaScript files, use:

 ```
 npm run dev